 Step 1: Place the potatoes, eggs and 1 tablespoon of salt in a pan and fill with water.
 Bring the pan to a boil and let the potatoes and eggs cook for 7-10 minutes, or until tender.

 Step 3: Drain the carrots, potatoes and eggs.
 Place the eggs in an ice bath, and let the potatoes and carrots cool fully in the refrigerator.
-While everything cools, place the red onions in a small bowl, add the sugar and pour in the vinegar.
+While everything cools, place the red onions in a small bowl, add the sugar and vinegar.

 Note: Use a large bowl for this step.
 As you can see, I had to change mixing bowls because the first one was too small.